MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 A use case of command blocks is allowing Creators to create gameplay loops within minecraft to enrich the player's experience.
 A simple gameplay loop would be rewarding a player for completing an action.
 If the gameplay loop was to give a player an emerald for placing a block of wool in a certain location, you can break down each step needed:

 1. Check to see if a wool block exists at a set location.
-1. Check to see if the player has already received the reward by checking their score.
+1. Once a player places a block in the desired location, check to see if the player has already received the reward by checking their score.
 1. If the player hasn't receive the reward, give the player an emerald.
 1. If the player received a emerald, then give them a point.